2024 Azerbaijan Grand Prix – Getting Around Guide

 Flights to Azerbaijan

-Heydar Aliyev International Airport (GYD) is approximately 20 km from the centre of Baku.
+Heydar Aliyev International Airport (GYD) is approximately 20.0 km (12.4 mi) from the centre of Baku.
 It’s the home base of the national flag carrier Azerbaijan Airlines (AZAL), which flies direct to several European hubs (including Berlin, Frankfurt, London, Milan, and Paris) and further destinations (Bangkok, Beijing, Dubai, and New York).
 Hungarian discount airline Wizz Air also has cheap direct flights from Budapest.
 Other airlines with long-haul connections to Baku include flydubai via Dubai, Etihad via Abu Dhabi, Qatar Airways via Doha, and Turkish Airlines via Istanbul.

 The quickest way to get from the airport to the centre is to use an official taxi but Uber also operates in Baku and a cheap bus service is also available.

-Where to stay for the 2024 Azerbaijan Grand Prix
+Where to stay

 As the name suggests, Baku City Circuit is located in the centre of the Azerbaijani capital.
 There are several options, within multiple budgets, in or near Baku’s city centre.